paulsonkoly/calc/Readme.md

     for i <- fromto(0, 10) write(i)

-`elems` and `indices` can also be implemented in similar fashion but also provided as builtin functions.
+`elems` and `indices` can also be implemented in a similar fashion but also provided as builtin functions.
 One can write number generators or other iterators using yield.

 An iterator or generator is an expression that when evaluated calls the yield keyword with some value.
 The syntax for a for loop is